 TB and HIV Co-Infection TB is less common in Canada but it is the leading cause of death among people who are HIV positive worldwide.
 People infected with HIV are at a much higher risk to become sick with TB.

-TB is a disease caused by TB germs (bacteria) called mycobacterium tuberculosis.
-TB is usually found in the lungs but can affect any part of the body.
-TB is spread from person to person through the air.
-It can spread when someone sick with TB in the lungs coughs or sneezes.
+Germs/bacteria called mycobacterium tuberculosis cause a disease named Tuberculosis (TB).
+It is usually found in the lungs but can affect any part of the body.
+TB disease is spread from person to person through the air, when someone sick with it in the lungs, coughs or sneezes.

-Most people who breathe in TB germs are able to stop them from growing.
-The body’s immune system traps the TB germs and keeps them inactive.
-This is called TB infection and these people:
+Most people who breathe in TB germs can stop them from growing.
+The body’s immune system traps the germs and keeps them inactive.
+This is called TB infection.
+These people:

 TB germs become active and grow when the body’s immune system cannot stop the germs from growing.People with TB disease can be cured by taking TB medication.